xtrinch/arduino-hall-sensors/README.md

 ## About

 Linear hall sensor detects the presence of magnetic fields.
 0V signal output on magnetic field present, ~3.6V when no magnetic field present.
+Program flashes onboard Arduino LED attached to pin 13 less frequently when no magnetic fields are present.

 ## Components